 Meaning

-The message behind “But the first the general public learned about the discovery was the news of the destruction of Hiroshima by the atom bomb.
+In the quote “But the first the general public learned about the discovery was the news of the destruction of Hiroshima by the atom bomb.
 A splendid achievement of science and technology had turned malign.
-Science became identified with death and destruction.” revolves around wisdom.
-It suggests that wisdom grows through experience, making it relatable to many people's experiences.
+Science became identified with death and destruction.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that understanding takes time.

 Theme